Location Management in IP-based Future LEO Satellite Networks: A Review: Introduction

 Section \ref{CharaAndChallenge} presents the future LEO SatNets envisioned mobility characteristics, identifies the challenging features of future LEO SatNets, and describes two unprecedented mobility scenarios.
 In Section \ref{IPv6MM}, we give an overview of IP-based standardized location management and its limitations in future LEO SatNets.
 Section \ref{taxonomy} introduces the taxonomy of the existing location management techniques for LEO SatNets.
 Section \ref{Approach1} reviews the existing studies that proposed extensions of IETF location management techniques for LEO SatNets.
 Section \ref{Approach2} discusses the existing solutions that followed the locator/identifier split approach in LEO SatNets.
 Section \ref{Approach3} investigates the SDN-based location management in LEO SatNets.
 At the end of Sections \ref{Approach1}, \ref{Approach2}, and \ref{Approach3}, an \textit{``Issues to consider"} subsection is included, which highlights the main points that should be taken into consideration for future LEO SatNets location management.
-Section \ref{Currentview} highlights the advantages of existing solutions and discusses the challenges of the three location management approaches in future LEO SatNets.
-In Section \ref{future}, important future research directions are suggested, and our conclusions are presented in Section~\ref{con}.
+Section \ref{Currentview} highlights the advantages of existing solutions of the three location management approaches in future LEO SatNets, and suggests important future research directions.
+Our conclusions are presented in Section~\ref{con}.